 Parking in Macfarlane Road and Hopgood Street in zone G is restricted to permit holders only.

-Visitor permits are issued to residents in zone G to allow their visitors to park.
-They offer pre-paid parking for residents' visitors and usually need to be activated when displayed in a visitor's vehicle.
+We issue visitor permits to residents in zone G to allow their visitors to park.
+They offer pre-paid parking for residents’ visitors and usually need to be activated when displayed in a visitor’s vehicle.

 Want to know more?